21han/CryptoAlert/README.md

 To receive notifications, please check us out on Twitter: [@dat_coder](https://twitter.com/dat_coder).

-**note**: the twitter account is not fully ready because of low momentums in the signal producing, actively seek for collaborators for both co-managing twitter account and manage this repository.
+**note**: the twitter account is not fully ready because of low momentum inside the team right now.
+We are currently actively seeking for collaborators for both co-managing twitter account and co-managing this repository.
 When there are enough people contributing, new slack workspace can be created.

 # Alert Status